What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 The sun now holds 99.8% of the matter in the entire solar system.

-Once the sun crossed a certain threshold, everything else became orbit.
+Once it crossed a threshold, everything else became orbit.

 This is what attraction looks like when stripped of morality.